 Thousands of entrepreneurs across America were blindsided when the novel coronavirus began spreading around the world.
 Restaurants and food shops closed to indoor service, customers canceled orders and hospitality workers lost jobs.
 “It is different than anything else and essentially more devastating because the whole world basically shut down,” says designer chocolatier Phillip Ashley.

-The chocolate boutique the chef owns could no longer welcome customers at the expanded location Ashley moved into in 2019, six years after opening his shop in Memphis, Tenn.
+The chocolate boutique the chef owns could no longer welcome customers at the expanded location Ashley moved into in 2019, six years after opening his shop in Memphis, Tennessee.
 The situation called for quick thinking and flexibility.
 “I tell people to think of the word pivot.
 It means really being mindful of all that is going on and how to adjust,” Ashley says.

 The chocolatier believes the key for any business owner is knowing how to adapt in a crisis and maneuver out of whatever happens.
 Ashley and his team switched focus to virtual presentations and online sales to serve their international clientele and attract new customers.
 “Right now, we’re only doing sales online.
 We ship across the country.
 We’ve even done international shipping,” says the chocolatier.
 “We deliver locally and now we have curbside pick-up.

 - ‘57 Chocolate Brings Ghanaian Cocoa Bean-to-Bar Products to Market